accordproject/hlf-cicero-contract/README.md

 markdown text for your smart legal contract.
 A sample of the payload to pass is included in `initialize-input.txt`.

+A source markdown contract is included as `contract.md`.

 # Trigger

 Once instantiated clauses within the smart contract can be triggered.
 You must pass the `ID` and the `JSON` payload to the `trigger` method.